imLinguin/HiveBeat/README.md

 - [x] Manage the queue
 - [ ] Create playlists
 - [ ] Add Songs to playlists

+## Credits and Special Thanks
+[Olek Baran](https://github.com/olek-arsee) - App design, logo and other graphics Kacper Kutyła - For complaining about work in progress features

 ### More soon